OWASP/owasp-mastg/Document/0x05j-Testing-Resiliency-Against-Reverse-Engineering.md

 5. Overwrite the data from step 3 in the data folder of the application.
 - copy the contents of step 3 to the sdcard of the second emulator.
 - ssh to your simulator using ADB shell
-- run-as <your app-id (which is the pacakge as described in the AndroidManifest.xml)>
+- run-as <your app-id (which is the package as described in the AndroidManifest.xml)>
 - chmod 777 the folders cache and shared-preferences
 - copy the older contents of the sdcard to /dat/data/<your appid>/cache & shared-preferences
 6. Can you continue in an authenticated state?
 If so, then binding might not be working properly.